Thriller (album): Rankings

-In 1992, Thriller was awarded the Special Billboard Award to commemorate its 10th anniversary.
-In 2000, it was voted number 64 in Colin Larkin's All Time Top 1000 Albums.
-It was also ranked number 2 in the Soul/R&B – All Time Top 50 albums.
+In 2000, Thriller was voted number 64 in Colin Larkin's All Time Top 1000 Albums.
+It was also ranked number two in the Soul/R&B – All Time Top 50 albums.
 The book states; it is the finest example of perfect disco-pop, and a record that should be prescribed to musical snobs and manic depressives.
-At the 2002 Billboard Music Awards, as a sign of the album's longevity, Thriller was awarded a second Special Billboard Award as a recognition for spending more weeks at number one on the Billboard 200 than any other album in history.
-In 2003, it was ranked at number 20 on the Rolling Stone 500 Greatest Albums of All Time list, maintaining the ranking in a 2012 revised list — it's the highest ranked pop album on both lists.
+In 2003, it was ranked at number 20 on the Rolling Stone 500 Greatest Albums of All Time list, maintaining the ranking in a 2012 revised list; it is the highest-ranked pop album on both lists.
 In a 2020 updated list by Rolling Stone, Thriller was ranked number 12.
 It was ranked by the National Association of Recording Merchandisers (NARM), in conjunction with the Rock and Roll Hall of Fame, at number three on its list of the Definitive 200 Albums of All Time.
 "Beat It" and "Billie Jean" were both included in the Rock and Roll Hall of Fame's 500 Songs That Shaped Rock and Roll.
 In 2006, Time included Thriller in its list of the All-TIME 100 Albums.
-In 2008, 25 years after its release, the record was inducted into the Grammy Hall of Fame and, a few weeks later, was among 25 recordings preserved by the Library of Congress to the National Recording Registry as "culturally significant".
 In 2009, music critics for MTV Base and VH1 both listed Thriller as the best album released since 1981.
 Thriller, along with other critic favorites, were then polled by the public.
 40,000 people found Thriller to be the Best Album of all time by MTV Generation, gaining a third of all votes.
 In 2012, Slant Magazine ranked Thriller as the best album of the 1980s.
 Thriller was ranked third on the Greatest of All Time Billboard 200 Albums.
 Billboard also ranked the album fourth on its list of All 92 Diamond-Certified Albums Ranked from Worst to Best: Critic's Take.
 In 2018, The Independent named Thriller the "most inspiring album of all time".